Lee County bracing for severe storms Saturday

 “The safety and security of our community, our university, the teams and everybody that needs to travel in to work the game, I think, by far, takes precedent over this,” Pearl said.

-The game was originally scheduled to be featured on ESPN’s main station, but the two schools and the conference agreed to give up the showcase for safety reasons and play the game earlier in the day.
+The game was originally scheduled to be featured on ESPN, but the two schools and the conference agreed to play the game earlier in the day.
+It will be televised on ESPNews.

-The move is aimed to allow those involved with the game to get in and out before the weather gets its worst, including Georgia’s team and personnel.

-The Auburn Parks & Recreation Department is also being affected.
-The planned health and fitness fair, FitFest, is cancelled due to the incoming weather.
+The Auburn Parks & Recreation Department also is being affected.
+A planned health-and- fitness fair, FitFest, is canceled due to the incoming weather.
 The event will not be rescheduled, the city said.

-"An intense line of thunderstorms will likely bring widespread damaging straight-line winds with embedded tornadoes," he stated.
-"This could include strong, long-tracked tornadoes.
-Although supercell development ahead of the line is still unclear, a very possible scenario is for a few supercells to develop and then merge with the line itself."
+“An intense line of thunderstorms will likely bring widespread damaging, straight-line winds with embedded tornadoes,” he said.
+“This could include strong, long-tracked tornadoes.
+Although supercell development ahead of the line is still unclear, a very possible scenario is for a few supercells to develop and then merge with the line itself.”

 The main message being given by state and local authorities is to be prepared:

-- Make sure all cell phones, pads and laptops are charged up, in order to receive local weather alerts;
+Make sure all cellphones, iPads and laptops are fully charged, in order to receive local weather alerts.

-- If planning to attend events during the afternoon, call ahead to make sure they haven't been cancelled or postponed;
+If planning to attend events during the afternoon, call ahead to make sure they haven’t been canceled or postponed.

-The latest forecasts call for up to 4 inches (10 centimeters) of rain in parts of Texas and southeast Oklahoma, according to the National Weather Service.
+The latest forecasts call for up to 4 inches of rain in parts of Texas and southeast Oklahoma, according to the National Weather Service.

-Many streams already are at or near flood levels because of earlier storms, and heavy rains could lead to flash flooding across the region, forecasters said.
-Parts of Texas, Oklahoma, Arkansas, Mississippi, Tennessee, Kentucky, Missouri, Illinois and Indiana were under flash flood watches on Friday in anticipation of the drenching rains.
+Many streams already are at or near flood level because of earlier storms, and heavy rains could lead to flash flooding across the region, forecasters said.
+Parts of Texas, Oklahoma, Arkansas, Mississippi, Tennessee, Kentucky, Missouri, Illinois and Indiana were under flash-flood watches on Friday in anticipation of the drenching rains.

 Watch oanow.com and @oanow on Twitter Saturday for storm coverage.